wejdeneHaouari/data_vis_project/README.md

 ## About this app

-This dashboard allows you to explore the mortality rates of children by different age groups, countries and years
+This dashboard allows you to explore the mortality rates of children by different age groups, countries and years, and on top of this also the vaccination status!

 ## Requirements